Skip to main content

 • “identify IoT cybersecurity criteria for a consumer labeling program, and shall consider whether such a consumer labeling program may be operated in conjunction with or modeled after any similar existing government programs consistent with applicable law.
 The criteria shall reflect increasingly comprehensive levels of testing and assessment that a product may have undergone, and shall use or be compatible with existing labeling schemes that manufacturers use to inform consumers about the security of their products.”

-• and to “examine all relevant information, labeling, and incentive programs and employ best practices.
+• “examine all relevant information, labeling, and incentive programs and employ best practices.
 This review shall focus on ease of use for consumers and a determination of what measures can be taken to maximize manufacturer participation.”

 Federal agencies are obliged to operate risk management programs to meet the requirements of the Federal Information Security Modernization Act (FISMA), and apply the NIST Risk Management Framework.
 IoT devices are elements of agency systems and must be included in the agency’s risk management program.
 Under Public Law 116-207, the IoT Cybersecurity Improvement Act of 2020 (Section 4 (b) (1)), agencies are required to implement information security policies and principles for IoT consistent with the IoT cybersecurity guidance published by NIST.
 Agency implementation of these policies and principles is subject to review by the Office of Management and Budget (OMB).

 NIST developed SP 800-213 and its companion, SP 800-213A, to provide guidance for Federal organizations in identifying IoT cybersecurity requirements for devices an organization seeks to purchase and deploy within their environment.
-These requirements must be satisfied by suppliers seeking to provide IoT devices to Federal organizations.

 SP 800-213 describes a process that organizations can follow to develop IoT cybersecurity requirements by considering system security from the device perspective.
 The process describes the status of an IoT device as a “system element” for purposes of applying the Risk Management Framework (RMF), and guides organizations to consider the risk implications of the IoT device and identify appropriate requirements (e.g., from the requirements catalog or the core baselines).